morgant/43f/README.md

          destination month was greater than or equal to 8 (August).
 v0.1.3 - Fixed bug causing file consolidation to fail for files in an October
          month folder.
 v0.1.4 - Fixed disk usage statistics calculation bugs.
+v0.1.5 - Automatically create new year directory on 1st of year.

 ACKNOWLEDGEMENTS
 ----------------